dotboris/vuejs-serverside-template-xss/README.md

 ```

 This looks obtuse but it's surprisingly simple.
 We know that we're evaluated
 against our template data.
-When we do `constructor`, it's the same
+When we write `constructor`, it's interpreted as
-as doing `templateData.constructor`.
+`templateData.constructor`.
 Our template data is an object.
-All objects
+All objects in
-in javascript have a constructor.
+javascript have a constructor.
 So `constructor` gives us `Vue$3` (the Vue.js
 constructor).

 In javascript, all constructors are functions and all functions are objects.
 This means that `Vue$3` has a constructor.
 This constructor is the `Function`
 constructor.
+Writing `constructor.constructor` gives us the `Function`
+constructor.

 The `Function` constructor let's us define a function dynamically at runtime.
+We
-We pass it the code of our function and it returns a function that we can run.
+pass it the code of our function and it returns a function that we can run.
+In
-In this case we we do `Function("alert('xss')")()`.
-We create a function that
+this case we end up with `Function("alert('xss')")()`.
+This creates a function
-calls `alert` (the real `alert` in the global scope) and call it.
+that calls `alert` (the real `alert` in the global scope) and then calls it.

 That's it.
 We've made it, we have injected javascript in a page we don't control
 and this javascript has access to the global scope.
 At this point we can do